What's Your Money Mojo Type?

 Are you a Star, Servant, Seeker, Spender, or Saver?

-Take the quiz to discover your personal money mojo style and gain insights on how it shapes you and your money habits.
+Take the quiz to discover your personal Energy Management Profile and gain insights on how it shapes you and your habits for using your personal energy in life.

 If you received $40,000 as a gift, would you buy yourself something amazing and expensive?

-Do you feel guilty or naughty when you spend a lot on yourself?
+Do you feel guilty or naughty when you spend a lot of time or money on yourself?

-Do you always plan every detail and expense of vacations?
+Do you always plan every detail and expense of vacations or trips?

-Do you always live within your income range?
+Do you always live within your income and resources range?

 When you were growing up did you get everything you needed and many things you asked for?